droglenc/NCMTH107/modules/Hypothesis_Testing/HW.md

 1. compute the sample mean,
 1. compute the p-value assuming that &sigma;=14,
 1. make a decision about the hypotheses using &alpha;=0.05, and
-1. summarize your findings in terms of the beetles thorax size.
+1. summarize your findings in terms of the beetle's thorax size.

 ----